We've looked at the studies and consulted the experts to uncover how to lose belly fat.

 1. Follow a Calorie Deficit

-Watching the calories when trying to lose weight is often the first port of call we address.
-But instead of starving ourselves, the key is to follow something known as a ‘calorie deficit’.
+Watching how much you eat as well as how many calories you burn each day is often the first port of call we address.
+But instead of starving ourselves, the key is to follow something known as a 'calorie deficit'.

-“This means you are consuming less food than what your body is burning throughout the day,” explains David Wiener, Training Specialist at AI-based fitness and lifestyle coaching app Freeletics.
+"This means you are consuming less food than what your body is burning throughout the day," explains personal trainer David Wiener.

 The general understanding is that eating 500 calories less a day can lead to a one pound loss each week.
 As this is based on the method that one pound of fat contains 3,500 calories.